MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

 \subsection{Expression Generator}

+The Expression Generator creates a set of Expression Controls (see Section~\ref{expression-controls-appendix}) given an input note sequence.
+The architecture of the Expression Generator is shown in Figure~\ref{expression_generator}.
+The Expression Generator consists of two parts: a single-layer bidirectional GRU extracts context information from input, and a two-layer autoregressive GRU generates note expression.

-In the input of the Expression Generator, the discrete pitch is mapped into a latent space of 64 dimensions via embedding layer, and the scalar duration is mapped into a latent space of 64 dimensions via a fully-connect layer.
-The input to the bi-directional GRU is a concatenation of two 64 dimension inputs.
-For the multi-instrument model, an instrument id is additionally mapped to a 64 dimension vector via embedding layer and concatenated to the input.
+In the input to the Expression Generator, the discrete pitch is mapped into a feature vector of 64 dimensions via an embedding layer, and the scalar duration is mapped into a feature vector of 64 dimensions via a fully-connected layer.
+The instrument embedding input is a 64 dimension feature vector.
+The input to the bi-directional GRU is a concatenation of pitch embedding vector, duration feature vector and instrument embedding.
 The bi-directional GRU and auto-regressive GRU all use a hidden size of 128 and a dropout rate of 0.5.
 Input dropout with a rate of 0.5 is applied to the teacher-forced input in training time to avoid over-fitting and exposure bias.
-The output layer of the Expression Generator uses a two-layer Multi-layer Perceptron (MLP) consists of a fully connected layer with a layer normalization before the ReLU nonlinearity used in~\citep{engel2020ddsp}.
+The output layer of the Expression Generator is a two-layer Multi-layer Perceptron (MLP), which consists of a fully connected layer with a layer normalization before the ReLU nonlinearity used in~\cite{engel2020ddsp}.

-Data augmentation is applied in the training of the expression generator.
+Data augmentation is applied in the training of the Expression Generator.
 For the input note sequence, we randomly transpose $\{-3, -2, -1, 0, 1, 2, 3\}$ semitone(s) and randomly stretch the duration by a factor of $\{0.9, 0.95, 1, 1.05, 1.1\}$.

 The Expression Generator is trained on a sequence length of 64 notes and a batch size of 256.
 Adam optimizer~\citep{kingma2014adam} is used in training with a learning rate of 0.0001.
-The mean-square-loss (MSE) is used to train the Expression Generator.
+For training the Expression Generator, we use the mean-square loss (MSE) between the estimated Expression Controls and the ground truth Expression Controls (see Section~\ref{expression-controls-appendix}).